-Joachim Wegener Roman Pitschinetz Klaus Grimm Matthias Grochtmann Daimler-Benz AG Forschung und Technik Alt-Moabit 91 b D-10559 Berlin, Germany Tel: +49 (0)30 39982-232 / -229 / -231 / -226 Fax: +49 (0)30 39982-107 email: wegener@dbresearch-berlin.de
+Joachim Wegener Roman Pitschinetz

+Daimler-Benz AG Research and Technology Alt-Moabit 96 a D-10559 Berlin, Germany Tel: +49 (0)30 39982-232 Fax: +49 (0)30 39982-107 email: wegener@DBresearch-berlin.de

 Abstract

 Until now, a lot of computer-aided software testing tools have been developed.
 Most of them aim at the special support of several distinct test activities like test execution, monitoring, and test evaluation.
 Tools which cover a wider range of activities and test phases have the decisive shortcoming that there is no methodological support for the systematic design of test cases, particularly for the functional test.
 In summary, there is no sufficient overall support for all test activities.